sysread/Argon/README.md

 Argon::Client.
 Because all components of the system use the same protocol, it does not matter whether a client connects to a node or a cluster.
 Tasks are sent to the specified entry point to the Argon application and routed appropriately.
-The client is notified via a callback function when the asynchronous task completes.
+The client's caller is suspended (using Coro) until the task is successfully completed.

 Task prioritization
 ---------------------
 Tasks are prioritized and the most important tasks are pushed to the front of the line.
-In cases of high load, the system may be configured to ignore and/or reject the most irrelevant tasks in order to allow more processing time for more important work.
+In cases of high load, the system will reject tasks which it cannot handle.
+The client accounts for this transparently, rescheduling the task to be handled after the system again becomes available.

 Clusters actively track task delivery and route incoming tasks to the most available node.